 Visit the University's subject page for more information.

 Dr Andrew Preston's advice for prospective applicants: My advice to any student, especially someone interested in studying History, is to read widely, not just about History, but also novels and literary non-fiction.
-They'll want to read for fun, and that's great, but getting into the habit of reading serious works isn't only enjoyable, and broadens horizons, it also makes the reader a better writer.
+Getting into the habit of reading serious works isn't only enjoyable, and broadens horizons, it also makes the reader a better writer.
 The best way to improving one's writing skills is to read widely.

 Elizabeth Foyster image 2